gacolitti/draft.kings/README.md

 # Overview

-`draft.kings` makes it easy to pull data from DraftKings and optimize your lineups.
-You can get current contests, fetch draftable players for each contest, and list contest participants and their points for each contest.
-There are also functions to facilitate lineup optimization using DraftKings player projections or your own player point predictions.
-If you use DraftKings and know R, this package is for you.

-The functions contained in this package wrap any endpoints I was able to find by inspecting the Draft Kings website.
-The DraftKings public API is undocumented.
-If you find an endpoint not included in the package, please open an issue.
+`draft.kings` is an R package that wraps the undocumented DraftKings API, providing seamless access to data and additional tools for fantasy sports strategy.

+Key features:

+- Retrieve contests and draftable players
+- List participants and scores
+- Optimize lineups

+`draft.kings` aims to be the most comprehensive API wrapper package for DraftKings in any programming language.
+Users are encouraged to create issues for new endpoints or bugs to help improve the package.

 ### Installation